envoyproxy/java-control-plane/CONTRIBUTING.md

-* Every time you receive a feedback on your pull request, push changes that address it as a separate one or multiple commits with a descriptive commit message (try avoid using vauge `addressed pr feedback` type of messages).
+* Every time you receive a feedback on your pull request, push changes that address it as a separate one or multiple commits with a descriptive commit message (try to avoid using vague `addressed pr feedback` type of messages).

   Project maintainers are obligated to squash those commits into one when merging.